cs1302uga/cs1302-tutorials/unix/unix-getting-started.rst

 emulator (or a "terminal window," for short) is displayed containing the output of the commands ``ls`` and ``tree`` (discussed later).
 On the right, the graphical Finder app is displayed containing some of the same information.
-Take a moment to convince yourself that both images are displaying roughly the same information in two different ways.
+Take a moment to convince yourself that both images display roughly the same information in two different ways.
 On the left, the output of the ``tree`` command looks very similar to the output on the right.
 The only difference is that the user typed the command with the keyboard instead of double-clicking a folder icon as they would